sammeh543/CycleTrackApp/README.md

 - Go to **Settings → Export & Backup** to download your data as CSV (for Excel) or a full JSON backup.
 - To restore your data, use the **Import Backup (JSON)** option in Settings and select your backup file.
-  - HIGHLY RECCOMENDED TO RESET DATA BEFORE IMPORT TO AVOID BUGS
+ - HIGHLY RECOMMENDED TO RESET DATA BEFORE IMPORT TO AVOID BUGS
 - All data stays on your device unless you choose to export it.
 No external servers are used.

 ## Privacy